heroiclabs/nakama-docs/docs/runtime-code-basics.md

 ## An example module

-As a fun example, let's use the [Pokéapi](http://pokeapi.co/) and build a helpful module named "pokeapi.lua".
+As a fun example let's use the [Pokéapi](http://pokeapi.co/) and build a helpful module named "pokeapi.lua".

 === "Lua"
     ```lua